Education after age 16

 Colleges will have an additional learning support team who will work across the college to support learners with specific learning difficulties and/or disabilities.
 They may also provide students with one to one or small group work to help with their studies, and examination access arrangements, specialist equipment and software and supporting strategies for alternative ways to learn.
 You can find our more on the college websites below.

 All colleges have admission criteria to decide which young people get places in the college.
 Admission criteria are different for each college, and also each course.
 Colleges will list minimum entry requirements, and preferred entry requirements.
-Applications are usually completed through the college website.
-Post-16 applications are not co-ordinated by Somerset Council.
+Applications are usually made through the college website.
+Somerset Council does not manage post‑16 college applications.

 Special Sixth Form

 Specialist schools and academies with a sixth form offer a bespoke pathway through post-16 for pupils aged 16 to 19 years with more complex or multiple special educational needs and disabilities, and an EHC plan, whose needs cannot be met in a mainstream setting.
-The curriculum is designed to prepare students for adulthood and ensure that they leave fully equipped to be positive and contributing members of their local community.
-Functional Numeracy and Literacy will be included.
+The curriculum focuses on preparing for adult life.
+It includes functional literacy and numeracy and aims to build independence and life skills.

 Training providers

-These offer a range of different courses to all ability levels, from those that do not need any GCSEs to professional qualifications and higher level apprenticeships.
+These offer a range of different courses to all ability levels.
+From courses that do not need any GCSEs to professional qualifications and higher level apprenticeships.
 Most offer work-based training and apprenticeships.
-Many specialise in training for certain careers and many offer courses to develop young people’s employability skills, including traineeships.
+Many specialise in training for specific job areas.
+Many offer courses to develop employability skills, including traineeships.

 Find training providers on Step Up Somerset.